Xalalau/backdoor-shield/README.md

 Be aware that it's better to run these commands on a dedicated server or in lan mode, as in singleplayer the game will practically freeze until the scan finishes.

-It's worth noting that it's a good idea to focus searches.
-Instead of scanning the your entire addons library, scan only some selected folders like this:
+It's also worth noting that focusing searches is much faster than scanning entire addons libraries, so prefer:

     bs_scan_full addons/myAddonA addons/myAddonB

-And an interesting thing to do here is to isolate suspicious files in subfolders within the addons folder (like addons/isolation/suspiciousAddon).
-That way, the game will mount all the content but it won't be executed.
-Now we can run the command:
+Another interesting thing to do here is to isolate suspicious files in subfolders within the addons folder (like addons/isolation/suspiciousAddon).
+That way, the game will mount all the contents but they won't be executed.
+Obviously the it'll look like this:

     bs_scan_full addons/isolation/suspiciousAddon